-9a.
-Low-intensity utilities only permitted if designed so as not to interfere with navigation.
+- 109a.
+Low-intensity utilities only permitted if designed so as not to interfere with navigation. - 13.
+This use is allowed subject to findings that adverse impacts have been minimized (see Policy #5 and Policy #8); requiring mitigation.

-- 2a, 2b.
-These activities are only allowed subject to findings that adverse impacts have been minimized (see Policy #5). - 5c.
+- 2a, 2b.-These activities are only allowed subject to findings that adverse impacts have been minimized (see Policy #5). - 5c.
 This activity is subject to Policy #12. - 5d.
-These activities are allowed subject to findings that adverse impacts have been minimized (see Policy #5 and Policy #8); requiring mitigation. - 13.
-Wastewater and storm water discharge, see Policy #25 and definition of "facility".
+These activities are allowed subject to findings that adverse impacts have been minimized (see Policy #5 and Policy #8); requiring mitigation. - 123.
+Wastewater and storm water discharge, see Policy #25- and definition of "facility".